 A tequila infused Plum Habanero Salsa, preserved using the water bath canning method.
 The ripe plums mellow the heat of the habanero peppers to create a unique and delicious salsa.
 Step by step canning tips included!

-So habaneros….. yes, theses little orange peppers are spicy and quite high on the Scoville scale!
+So habaneros….. yes, theses little orange peppers are spicy and quite high on the Scoville scale.
 But the fresh, sweet plums and heirloom tomatoes absorb some of the habanero’s heat.
 They have such great flavor that you’re actually able to enjoy in this plum salsa by mellowing their bite.

 There’s a surprising ingredient too – TEQUILA!
 You probably like to drink tequila with chips and salsa, but have you ever added it into your favorite recipe?
 It isn’t overpowering – just the right amount of interesting to keep you coming back for more.
 It really sets this salsa apart!

-How to make habanero salsa:
+How to water-bath can habanero salsa:

 Chop all of the vegetables, besides tomatoes.